Botox In Dentistry | Bite Force Measurement Importance In Treatment

 To improve the safety and efficacy of your treatment plans, it is critical to measure bite force – especially if you are using Botox injections.

-How Bite Force Measurements can improve your treatment outcomes:
+How Bite Force Measurements can improve Botox treatment outcomes:

 Bruxism, tension-type headaches, and other symptoms: